Collins Heating & Cooling

 Collins needs roughly 1,000 more reviews to match POPA

 Why this matters: Google uses review count + recency as one of the main factors for deciding who gets into the Local Pack (the top 3 businesses shown with the map).
-POPA has been collecting reviews for decades.
-Collins' reviews dropped off for about 2 years, and the gap widened.
+POPA has been collecting reviews consistently for years.
+Collins wasn't actively collecting reviews for about 2 years, while competitors were.

 The plan: NiceJob is now in place to automate review requests after every job.
 Siemer grew from ~1,400 to 2,021 reviews in 12–18 months using Podium.
 At a similar pace, Collins could reach 250+ reviews within 12 months — enough to start appearing in the Local Pack for some searches.